 The first thing that hits you is the smell.

 Step onto the worn bricks of the French Quarter and your nose twitches.
-Damp earth, flooded river, musty trash and fried seafood vie for olfactory dominance.
+Damp earth, flooded river, musty trash and fried seafood fight for olfactory dominance.
 Notes of vomit and piss punctuate the air with a frequency relative to your distance from Bourbon Street.

 Off-kilter from this opening salvo, the next 72 hours crash down on you simultaneously.

 Neon signs advertise fried chicken and peep shows and Hand Grenades, which are bright green drinks served in plastic replicas of their namesake.
-Avoid the Hand Grenades, but buy some chicken while you observe Honky-tonks leak country music and overweight Midwesterners onto Bourbon Street.
+Avoid the Hand Grenades, but buy some chicken while you observe Honky-tonks leak country music and husky Midwesterners onto Bourbon Street.

 Farther down the street, turn into Fritzel’s European Jazz Pub.
 The tan stone walls are lit by string lights.
 Standing room only.
 Close your eyes and identify three pianos hammering out an up-tempo standard.
 Open your eyes, squint and then realize it’s just house pianist Richard Scott playing by himself.